|How are Diabetes and Cancer Connected?

 There is much evidence supporting the possibility that chronic exposure to diets rich in refined carbohydrates may act directly to promote cancer development.
 Foods with a high glycemic load (such as sugar and white flour products) produce dangerous spikes in blood glucose, consequently resulting in high insulin production.
 Diets including large quantities of high GL foods increase the risk of several chronic diseases, including cancers.8 For example, a meta-analysis of many studies found a 26% increase in colorectal cancer risk in people who consumed the most high glycemic load foods in their diets.9

-I have observed in my medical practice that a Nutritarian diet combined with moderate exercise can reverse diabetes in 90% of patients, and that an aggressive nutritional approach is more effective and much safer than conventional drug-centered care.
+I have observed in my medical practice that a Nutritarian diet combined with moderate exercise can reverse type 2 diabetes in 90% of patients, and that an aggressive nutritional approach is more effective and much safer than conventional drug-centered care.
 The best diet for preventing or reversing diabetes is also the best diet for cancer protection.
 It is a diet with a high nutrient per calorie ratio — including lots of green and non-starchy vegetables, beans, raw nuts and seeds, and some fresh fruit; limiting animal products; and avoiding sweeteners, oils and white flour.
 The high levels of dietary micronutrients fuel cellular repair, reduce body fat and heal the body from the inside out, resulting in a dramatic reversal of heart disease, and diabetes, offering dramatic protection against cancer.

 The End of Diabetes is a must read for all Americans who are overweight and those with pre-diabetes or diabetes.